 Vertical splits in the bark can also be a symptom of an ash tree infection.
 The tunnels and feeding activities of the EAB beetles under the bark create galleries that can lead to pronounced, vertical cracks extending from the tree’s base to its upper branches.

 Options for Managing an Infected Tree: Treatment or Removal?

-If you have ash trees on your property, it is important to monitor them regularly for signs of an infection.
-Early detection and treatment can help save the tree and prevent the spread of the Emerald Ash Borer.
-Dealing with an infected tree can be challenging, but taking swift action and seeking professional advice is crucial.
-By identifying the signs of infection and getting the appropriate help, you can make informed decisions on how to best manage the situation and protect the health of your trees.
-If you think you have ash trees infected with EAB, or are unsure about how to identify an infection, or what steps to take, contact Kingston Tree Service for assistance at 613-777-6441.
+If you have ash trees on your property, regular monitoring for signs of EAB infection is highly advisable.
+Early detection can make a significant difference in the fate of your trees and the overall containment of the Emerald Ash Borer.
+Dealing with an infected tree can be complex, but taking swift action and seeking professional advice is crucial.
+By recognizing the signs of infection and securing the appropriate assistance, you can make informed decisions regarding the management of your trees and the safeguarding of their health.